colinyjchung/jinnzhong/content/posts/20241231-films-watched.md

     "Unnecessary Tracking",
 ]
 +++

+Decided to start tracking TV shows this year as well.
+Dates are the date in which I finished the season.
+I'm not tracking duration in which it took me to watch a show.
+Sometimes I binge, sometimes I take forever.

 | date | form | title | notes |
 | ---: | :---: | :--- | :--- |
 |1/5| :tv: | Are You There God?
 It's Me, Margaret.
 (2023) | |